paramraghavan/beginners-py-learn/help/self-help.md

 # Modules in python

 ### Built-in Modules
 There are several built-in modules in Python.
-We can directly used the built-in methods with out importing its modules, if they are available in global namespace.
+We can directly use the built-in methods without importing its modules, if they are available in global namespace.
 Example map, filter, str etc.

 ```python